mmistakes/so-simple-theme/citations/index.md

   through Topic Models. *Proceedings of the NIPS Workshop on Topic Models*

-* Thomas S.A.
-Wallis, Christopher Patrick Taylor, Jennifer Wallis, Mary Lou Jackson, and Peter J Bex.
+* Thomas S. A. Wallis, Christopher Patrick Taylor, Jennifer Wallis, Mary Lou Jackson, and Peter J Bex.
 2014.
 Characterization of field loss based on microperimetry is predictive of face recognition difficulties, *Investigative Ophthalmology &amp; Visual Science*.